 As of recently, there have been reports about the rise of STDs specifically in California.
 In fact, reports showed a 45% increase in cases of chlamydia, gonorrhea, and early syphilis between 2012 and 2017.
 On top of that, California reported 218,710 documented cases of chlamydia in 2017, making it the highest rate since 1990.

-On top of that, in the United States there were 2 million cases of chlamydia, gonorrhea and syphilis in 2016, which is a record breaking number.
-In the US, syphilis rates alone increased 18%.
+On top of that, in the United States, there were 2 million cases of chlamydia, gonorrhea, and syphilis in 2016, which is a record-breaking number.
+In the US, syphilis rates alone increased by 18%.

 While reports have specifically targeted California in the rise of STDs, it’s actually happening nationwide.
 STD rates have increased in a lot of states across the nation.
 This is not just a problem in California.

 The impacts of social media have shaped the way our society functions on multiple levels.
 However many believe social media is also directly affecting STD rates as well.
 For example, apps like Tinder make sex more accessible and more anonymous.
 The anonymity makes it harder for public health officials to track.

 Another reason though, according to experts, is it has a lot to do with the stigma against testing and low access to healthcare.
 If you can believe it, there are 50,000 fewer public health jobs since 2008 and many clinics have been forced to cut their hours or shut down completely.

 So, What Is The Solution?